-The near-beer might keep the party from taking off with a bang, but the upside is that it will never keep you from getting out of bed the following morning
+The near-beer might keep the party from taking off with a bang, but the upside is that it will never keep you from getting out of bed the following morning.

 Sadly, these souvenir boutiques, which are exclusively tailored to travellers, have in recent years become one of the capital's most distinguishing features.

 Although the puffin shops supposedly sell "authentic" Icelandic souvenirs and memorabilia, most of the so-called "Iceland" branded products found in these shops are in reality mass-produced junk from China.

-It’s this monopoly, which undermines any competitive environment, means that while the puffin shops may be numerous, they all sell essentially the same crap.
+It’s this monopoly, which undermines any competitive environment, meaning that while the puffin shops may be numerous, they all sell essentially the same crap.

-Sadly, the puffin shops make billions upon billions each year, and will continue to grow in size and number so long as visitors coming to Iceland remain oblivious to the ploy.
+Sadly, the puffin shops make billions upon billions each year and will continue to grow in size and number so long as visitors coming to Iceland remain oblivious to the ploy.

 Should you be looking for authentic Icelandic memorabilia, we recommend buying from the Handknitting Association of Iceland, shopping in the gift shop in the National Museum or visiting the Kolaportið flea market which is located downtown by the Reykjavik harbour and is open Saturdays and Sundays from 11 am to 5 pm.